Mary Margaret (Mimi) Moore

 • Counsel for an aircraft manufacturer in a case alleging interference with retiree health care benefits in which the court granted summary judgment in favor of our client.

 • Counsel representing a food products manufacturer in a multi-plaintiff case involving allegations of race and national origin discrimination.
-Obtained a complete defense verdict at conclusion of jury trial.
+Obtained a complete defense verdict at conclusion of a jury trial.

 • Counsel representing a retail chain in age and race discrimination claim.
-Obtained a ruling in favor of company at the conclusion of full hearing.
+Obtained a ruling in favor of company at the conclusion of a full hearing.

 • Counsel representing a retail chain in public accommodation case.
-Obtained a ruling in favor of Company at the conclusion of full hearing.
+Obtained a ruling in favor of Company at the conclusion of a full hearing.

 • Counsel representing national manufacturer of textiles and home furnishings in a case in which the Supreme Court favorably redefined the law governing employer liability for workplace sexual harassment.